+35725368683

 Probate: Will or No

-It is easier for probate if the deceased leaves a valid will.
+Probate is easier if the deceased leaves a valid will.
 Then, the deceased’s estate will be distributed according to his/her wishes.

 If the deceased has left a Will, the process is called probate.